steve-caron-dynatrace/hot2021-k8s-app-teams/Exercise_Instructions/06_Import_Prometheus_Metrics/README.md

 ![carts-db-pods](../../assets/images/carts-db-pods.png)

 We see the dev pod has 2 containers, which corresponds to what is now expected.
-The pod port has an additional container, we will see why later on.
+The production pod has an additional container, we will see why later on.

 You will have to wait one or two minutes and then, in the Dynatrace console: